 Medical marijuana

 Cannabis, a plant also known as marijuana, is commonly known for its recreational use.
-Because of the impact it has on human behavior, its use is banned in the United States.
-But marijuana has chemicals, called “cannabinoids,” that have shown promise in helping ease breast cancer treatment side effects such as nausea, vomiting, appetite loss and pain.
+Because of the impact it has on human behavior, its use is federally illegal in the United States.
+However, many states have adopted legislation enabling what is called medical use or adult use, or both.
+But marijuana has chemicals, called cannabinoids, that have shown promise in helping ease breast cancer treatment side effects such as nausea, vomiting, and pain.

 What is medical marijuana?

-Delta-9-tetrahydrocannabinol, commonly called THC, is the cannabinoid that has shown the most success in side effect treatment.
+Delta-9-tetrahydrocannabinol, commonly called THC, is the most-studied cannabinoid compound.
 But it is also the chemical that produces the intoxicating effect that draws people who use marijuana for recreation.
-Another cannabinoid, called cannabidiol or CBD, has also shown some health benefits without making you feel intoxicated, or “high.”
+Another cannabinoid, called cannabidiol or CBD, has also shown some health benefits without making you feel intoxicated, or high.
 Producers have bred marijuana plants that have higher levels of either THC or CBD to achieve certain effects, but there may be added benefits when both are present in the plant.

 Scientists have been able to extract or replicate cannabinoids to get a specific effect in a pill or liquid form.
-Two medicines based on THC, dronabinol (Marinol) and nabilone (Cesamet), are currently U.S. Food and Drug Administration approved to treat nausea caused by breast cancer treatment.
+Two medicines based on THC, dronabinol (Marinol or Syndros) and nabilone (Cesamet), have been approved by the Food and Drug Administration (FDA) to ease nausea and vomiting caused by cancer chemotherapy.

 How medical marijuana is taken

 There are several ways to take medical marijuana, including many of the same methods used to take marijuana recreationally.
-The FDA has approved two man-made versions of THC, dronabinol (Marinol) and nabilone (Cesamet), to treat nausea, vomiting and appetite loss caused by cancer treatments, after other medicines have failed to control those side effects.
-THC is an active chemical in marijuana that has shown health benefits but also has side effects such as lightheadedness, dizziness, trouble concentrating and feeling high — effects that are also present in these man-made pills.
+Dronabinol and nabilone, synthetic versions of THC, have been approved by the FDA to treat nausea and vomiting caused by cancer treatments.
+THC is an active chemical in marijuana that has shown health benefits but also has side effects such as lightheadedness, dizziness, trouble concentrating, and feeling high — effects that are also present in these synthetic pills.

-Dronabinol and nabilone are treated the same as other medicines: they can be prescribed by your doctor and may be covered by private insurance and government programs like Medicare and Medicaid.
+Dronabinol and nabilone are treated the same as other medicines: they can be prescribed by your doctor and may be covered by private insurance and government programs such as Medicare and Medicaid.

-- Dronabinol: a man-made version of THC available as a pill or liquid taken by mouth.
+- Dronabinol is a synthetic version of THC available as a pill or liquid taken by mouth.
 It is approved to treat nausea, vomiting and loss of appetite.
 During a chemotherapy cycle you may take four to six doses in a day for nausea, one every 2 to 4 hours.
 A first dose is taken an hour or more before getting treatment.
 For appetite, two doses a day is recommended, one each before lunch and dinner.

-- Nabilone: a man-made version of THC available as a pill taken two to three times a day for nausea during treatment with chemotherapy.
+- Nabilone is a synthetic version of THC available as a pill taken two to three times a day for nausea during treatment with chemotherapy.
 A first dose is taken 1 to 3 hours before chemotherapy and it may be continued for 48 hours after chemotherapy.

 Federal law still prohibits other ways people take or use medical marijuana, including any methods that burn or heat the dried marijuana plant to inhale smoke or vapor.
 These methods also are not FDA approved for use in side effect management.